 Equus is also set in a mental health facility.
 I can't help but imagine that sitting on the stage would give the audience member a sense of being in a surgical gallery...Watching from above as the Doctor dissects his patient's illness.
 Of course, having audience members on stage can cause certain problems.
 Daniel Radcliffe played the role of Alan on Broadway and he describes audience members trying to talk to him and even propositioning him from their on-stage position.
 At PBD, the plan had been to seat audience members on stage but the fire marshall, unfortunately, put an end to that ambition.
 The permits alone would have cost thousands.

 We may not have on-stage audience members but every member of the cast remains onstage for almost the entire play.
 At five minutes to 'curtain', the actors begin to enter along with the audience.
 We mill about and take up our positions behind the playing space.
 We observe the action until we pop up and enter it.
-I have had the great privilege of watching the amazing work being done by my fellow actors from the start of rehearsals through to now.
+I have had the great privilege of watching the amazing work being done by my fellow actors from the start of rehearsals through the end of the run.
 I encourage you to come experience this wonderful play with us.
 Let me introduce you to the beasts of this stable, the characters, and I hope to see you on the Psych ward soon!

 |Dr. Martin Dysart (Peter Simon Hilton)|